 Ms. Goris holds a Master of Science in Healthcare Innovation and a Bachelor of Science in Nonprofit Leadership/Management from Arizona State University.
-With more than 10 years’ experience in program development, Jaclyn is familiar with programming in the public and social sectors.
+With more than a decade of experience in program development, Jaclyn is familiar with programming in the public and social sectors.
 Her professional experience includes program and strategic initiative design, fund development, special events, grant writing, and community engagement.
 She uses transformational leadership principals in her everyday work.
 Jaclyn strives to build energized and efficient teams to create significant organizational and systemic change for children with pediatric feeding disorders.

 Jane Otenyo, MPH